microsoftgraph/microsoft-graph-docs-contrib/concepts/onenote_images_files.md

 **Image media types**

 Microsoft Graph supports TIFF, PNG, GIF, JPEG, and BMP image types.
-To capture an image that uses a different format that you don't want to convert, [send the binary data](#image-img-binary-src) in a multipart request.
+To capture an image that uses a different format that you don't want to convert, [send the binary data](#add-an-image-using-binary-data) in a multipart request.
 You don't need to use Base64 or otherwise encode the binary data that you send.

-> [!NOTE]
+> **Note:**
-> The API detects the original input image type, and returns it as the **data-fullres-src-type** attribute in the [output HTML](../howto/onenote-input-output-html.md#image-output).
+> The API detects the original input image type, and returns it as the **data-fullres-src-type** attribute in the [output HTML](onenote_input_output_html.md#output-html).
 The API also returns the image type of the optimized image in **data-src-type**.

-See [limitations](#size-limits) that apply when creating pages that contain media.
+See [limitations](#size-limitations-for-post-pages-requests) that apply when creating pages that contain media.

 <a name="image-img-url-src"></a>